VictorAvelar/mollie-api-go/docs/README.md

 }
 ```

-SettlementPeriod describe the settlement by month in full detail
+SettlementPeriod describe the settlement by month in full detail.

 #### type SettlementRevenue